 Do multiple inbounds reset the SLA timer?

 No, if your customer emails you multiple times before you can respond, it will not reset your SLA timer.
-Your SLA will trigger based on when the first message that meets your SLA conditions was received; in other words, the SLA rule works on the oldest unreplied message in the conversation.
+Your SLA will trigger based on when the first message that meets your SLA conditions was received, i.e. the SLA rule calculates breaches based on the oldest unreplied message in the conversation.